vladigleba/vladigleba.github.io/posts/basics/sabbath.md

 > Heaven and earth shall pass away: but *my words shall not pass away*.
 {% ct 'Luke 21:33' %}

 God is not a fallible man who makes mistakes, changes His mind, or alters His commandments.
-The Decalogue is a transcript of His character (see ["God's Law of Love"](../gospel/law.md#what-is-gods-law-a-reflection-of)) and, as such, it can never be altered, which is good news, because it means His righteous and loving character will never change!
-Although some have claimed that His commandments have been altered—and the Bible predicted such attempts—the truth remains that His commandments are unchangeable (see ["God's Law Changed"](../prophecy/change.md)).
+The Decalogue is a transcript of His character (see [“God’s Law of Love”](../gospel/law.md#what-is-gods-law-a-reflection-of)) and, as such, it can never be altered, which is good news, because it means His righteous and loving character will never change!
+Although some have claimed that His commandments have been altered—and the Bible predicted such attempts—the truth remains that His commandments are unchangeable (see [“God’s Law Changed”](../prophecy/change.md)).

 ## Will the Sabbath be kept in heaven?